dam90/astrometry/index/README.md

 * starts a docker container with the docker volume mounted
 * executes [download_index_files.sh](./download_index_files.sh) inside the container
 * removes the container, leaving a populated astrometry_index docker volume

-## TODO

-* Provide a shell script for creating index volumes
-* Write a container script for updating index volumes